-Accredited coaches are promoted and recognised for having attended regular safeguarding and protecting children courses, being first aid trained, attending regular CPD and dependant on their country of residence, have a criminal record check.
+Accredited Professional Coaches are promoted and recognised for having attended regular safeguarding and protecting children courses, being first aid trained, attending regular CPD and, dependant on their country of residence, having a criminal record check.
 Gold membership is also a requirement of professional membership.
 We understand that all these things take time and cost money.
-However, to make the process a little easier we are offering free gold membership*, safeguarding and protecting children courses* as well as free first aid* for the duration of your membership.
+However, to make the process a little easier we are offering free Gold membership*, safeguarding and protecting children courses* as well as free first aid* for the duration of your membership.

 We do not accept the one day emergency first aid certificate or any other industry specific courses.
 BHS courses in Ireland are organised by BHS Ireland and in Scotland by BHS Scotland.